What is Data Integration?

-Once you have your data sources in mind, you’ll need to devise an efficient data extraction plan to pull data from each source.
+Once you have your sources in mind, you’ll need to devise an efficient information extraction plan to pull data from each source.
 Modern organizations use advanced data extraction tools to access and retrieve relevant information.
 These tools are powered by artificial intelligence (AI) and machine learning (ML) algorithms and automate the entire extraction process, including document data extraction.

 - Data Transformation